LovelyDev/blocktrac/README.md

 # Zitui - Zerp Tracker Frontend Web UI

 ## Overview
-Zitui is the implementation of the Zerp Tracker frontend, a service used to register and run JSONPath filters against XRP blockchain transactions.
+Zitui is the implementation of the Zerp Tracker frontend, a service used to register and run JSONPath filters against blockchain transactions.

 Zitui requires a Ziti backend be deployed and is accessible for web API requests.
 Zitui handles user interface interaction and dispatches calls to the Ziti web API.